 Another option is to rent a business mailbox from the UPS mailbox rental service.
 This provides a lockable mailbox at one of the UPS stores that comes with a physical street address.

-You can opt to rent a communal workspace which can, in most cases, be used as your official correspondence address for as long as you are renting.
+You can rent a communal workspace which can, in most cases, be used as your official correspondence address for as long as you are renting.

 This has the added benefit of providing you a suitable workspace if you prefer to not work from home every day.

-This would involve actually securing your own office space (whether to rent long term or buy), and using it as your official business correspondence address.
+This would involve actually securing your own office space and using it as your official business correspondence address.

-If you are a business owner, you will undoubtedly need to specify an address that you use for all your business correspondence.
-This is equally true whether you are simply a self-employed freelancer for digital nomads or the owner of a large corporation.
+If you are a business owner, you will need to specify an address that you use for all your business correspondence.
+This is equally true whether you are simply a self-employed freelancer for digital nomads.

 Of course, the type of business you operate as well as your specific requirements and preferences will influence the choice as to the type of address you use to receive official correspondences.